Guide to Watering Grass Seed, Sod, and New Shrubs/Trees

 -

 Our sod is always grown in a sunny field.
 This affects its ability to grow in the shade.
-Place it out of the shade in a sunny spot, and this should stop the grass from thinning
+Sowing shade mix seed will help with the sod thinning out due to the lack of sun.

 -